Maria Cantwell: 2000

 At the urging of party activists and officials, Cantwell formed an exploratory committee in October 1999 to consider a run for U.S. Senate against Democrat Insurance Commissioner Deborah Senn and incumbent Republican Senator Slade Gorton.
 She committed to the race on January 19, 2000.
 Cantwell entered the campaign a year after Senn, who was endorsed by the Washington State Labor Council and NARAL, and used her personal wealth to fund television advertisements.
 Early on, privacy became an issue; Senn cited her record protecting medical privacy as insurance commissioner, while Cantwell promoted internet privacy and cited her opposition to the Clipper chip.
 Senn later used television advertisements to accuse Cantwell of avoiding debates, as she had agreed to two debates while Senn preferred more.
 They participated in three debates, during which they attacked each other.
 Senn attacked RealNetworks and Cantwell's role in the company; Cantwell accused Senn of wanting to run against RealNetworks, and said that Senn was uninformed on internet issues.
 Cantwell was endorsed by The Seattle Times, the Seattle Post-Intelligencer, The Spokesman-Review, and The News Tribune.
-She easily won her party's nomination, defeating Senn by a 3–1 margin in the primary.
+She won the nomination, defeating Senn by a 3–1 margin in the primary.
 Although he won re-nomination, Gorton got fewer votes than Cantwell and Senn's combined total.